-On the basis of Internal Audit work completed in 2017/18, the Internal Audit Partnership Manager is able to provide Substantial assurance in respect of the Council's risk management, control and governance arrangements.
+- 51.On the basis of Internal Audit work completed in 2018/19 only, the Deputy Chief Internal Auditor of Portsmouth City Council has provided a "substantial assurance" in respect of the Council's risk management, control and governance arrangements but this opinion has been qualified as a result of the PSIAS assessment.
 "Substantial Assurance" means that systems in place are generally sound, but some weaknesses have been identified which may put some of the control objectives at risk.
-These weaknesses have been identified and form the basis of the action plan appended to this Statement.

-The Council is regularly reviewed by the External Auditor (Ernst and Young LLP) who independently examines the Council's accounts and financial systems and who presents an Annual Audit Letter to Members, the latest available covering the financial year 2016/17.
+These weaknesses have been identified and form the basis of the action plan appended to this Statement. - 52.
+The Council is regularly reviewed by the External Auditor (Ernst and Young LLP) who independently examines the Council's accounts and financial systems and who presents an Annual Audit Letter to Members, the latest available covering the financial year 2017/18.
 This was a positive report with an unqualified opinion on the Council's accounts, system of internal control and arrangements to achieve value for money.